fangq/mmc/mmc/trunk/README.txt

 As described above, MMC produces a single output file, named as "session-id".dat.
-By default, this file contains the normalized, i.e. under unitary source, fluence at each node of the mesh.
-If multiple time-windows are defined, the output file will contain multiple blocks of data, with each block being the fluence distribution at each node at the center point of each time-window.
+By default, this file contains the normalized, i.e. under unitary source, flux at each node of the mesh.
+The detailed interpretation of the output data can be found in [6].
+If multiple time-windows are defined, the output file will contain multiple blocks of data, with each block being the flux distribution at each node at the center point of each time-window.
 The total number of blocks equals to the total time-gate number.

-To read in the mesh files (tetrahedral elements and nodes), one can use readmmcnode and readmmcelem function under mmc/matlab directory.
+To read the mesh files (tetrahedral elements and nodes) into matlab, one can use readmmcnode and readmmcelem function under the mmc/matlab directory.
 Plotting non-structural meshes in matlab is possible with interpolation functions such as griddata3.
-However, it is very slow for large meshes.
-In iso2mesh toolbox, a fast mesh slicing & plotting function, qmeshcut, is very efficient in making 3D plots of mesh or cross-sections.
-More details can be found at this webpage [6], or "help qmeshcut" in matlab.
+However, it is very time-consuming for large meshes.
+In iso2mesh, a fast mesh slicing & plotting function, qmeshcut, is very efficient in making 3D plots of mesh or cross-sections.
+More details can be found at this webpage [7], or "help qmeshcut" in matlab.
 Another useful function is plotmesh in iso2mesh toolbox.
 It has very flexible syntax to allow users to plot surfaces, volumetric meshes and cross-section plots.
 One can use something like